kyclark/biofx_python/01_dna/README.md

 http://rosalind.info/problems/dna/

-Create a program called "dna.py" that will accept a sequence of DNA as a single positional argument.
+Create a program called `dna.py` that will accept a sequence of DNA as a single positional argument.
-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./dna.py -h